mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 As we can see, the `fold` function is not only used to apply side effects.
-It can be used to transform a `Result` to another type.
-In fact, many of the transformations we've seen so far are shorthands for the application of `fold` function in particular cases.
+It can be used to transform a `Result` into another type.
+In fact, many of the transformations we've seen so far are shorthands for applying the `fold` function in particular cases.

 The above example can be rewritten using the `fold` function as follows: